 In spring, features rounded, gray-green basal leaves that make a great groundcover.
 In May, hairy flower stalks are topped by adorable clusters of small, white flowers that look like a cat's paws.
 Prefers full sun, but is able to thrive in dry, shady areas with a range of soil types.
-Reliable source of food for American and painted lady caterpillars.
+Reliable source of food for American lady caterpillars.

 Native habitats include prairies, dry meadows, sloped open woodlands, and disturbed sites such as eroded banks or abandoned fields.